subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ \mu_{av} = (\sigma_i\sigma_{i+1})_{av} = \tanh(\beta J) $$

-As expected, the correlation between the spins of neighboring atoms goes to zero as temperature increases, but what about low temperatures.
+As expected, the correlation between the spins of neighboring atoms goes to zero as temperature increases, but what about low temperatures?
 This equation tells us that the average of the connection values $\mu_{av}$ goes to one, but from this can we conclude that the all atoms have transitioned to the up for down spin configuration?
-We cannot since even if most of the spins are at $\sigma_i = 1$, there can be islands of atoms with $\sigma_i = -1$, and this is consistent with having an overall average $\mu_{av}$ of 1.
+We cannot, since even if most of the spins are at $\sigma_i = 1$, there can be islands of atoms with $\sigma_i = -1$, and this is consistent with having an overall average $\mu_{av}$ of 1.
 Indeed it can be shown that the correlation between spins separated by $n$ positions is given by

 $$ (\sigma_i\sigma_{i+n})_{corr} = \tanh^{n-1}(\beta J) $$